Skip to main content

 The Protective Veil of HIPAA

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a foundational piece of this protective architecture.
-When a is offered as part of an employer-sponsored group health plan, it falls under HIPAA’s jurisdiction.
+When a wellness program is offered as part of an employer-sponsored group health plan, it falls under HIPAA’s jurisdiction.

 Doing so would constitute a significant breach of federal law, carrying substantial financial penalties.
 The information they are permitted to share with the employer must be de-identified, meaning all 18 specific identifiers under the HIPAA Safe Harbor method are removed, or it must be presented in an aggregated format that prevents the identification of individuals.